Client Login

 CPT – Cost Per Thousand

-The cost-efficiency of publications.
+The CPT measures the cost-efficiency of publications.
 Calculated by dividing the rate or specific advertisement cost by the circulation or number of readers.

 Crisis Management